matwilso/matwilso.github.io/_drafts/sim2real.md

 In the end, I think this will be the right way to build physics simulators for any usage.
 They will end up being the most accurate and most widely useful simulators.
 They will pull robot learning forward and robot learning will pull them forward.

+Of course, we don't need to throw everything away at once.
+It will probably be beneficial to use the current simulators to bootstrap our technique.
+The bootloader.
+Using lots of physics equations and biases on the problem.
+Adding a lot of structure to the problem so that it is tractable.
+But doing things in a Software 2.0 way.

+The simulator makes sense as 2.0.

+This is about upgrading simulators to Software 2.0.

 There is a lot of overlap with VR work.